 - Women with female pattern hair loss.

-- People who want to restore or thicken moustache, beard, eyebrows, and eyelashes.
+- People who want to restore or thicken mustache, beard, eyebrows, and eyelashes.

 - People who want to restore or advance their hairline.